The Digital Download of the Chester Aerobic Resource manual contains detailed training information for the following tests:

-As a result, numerous tests have emerged for the estimation of aerobic capacity.
-Some are field tests requiring maximum effort (e.g. 20-metre Multistage Shuttle Run) while others are a sub-maximal treadmill, cycle or bench stepping tests with single stage or multistage protocols.
+As a result, numerous tests have emerged to estimate aerobic capacity.
+Some field tests require maximum effort (e.g. 20-metre Multistage Shuttle Run) while others are sub-maximal treadmill, cycle or bench stepping tests with single stage or multistage protocols.
 For a full review, see Heyward (2002).

-The Chester Aerobic Fitness Tests are a series of three different modalities for the assessment of aerobic capacity: stepping, treadmill walking and cycle ergometers.
+The Chester Aerobic Fitness Tests are a series of three different modalities for assessing aerobic capacity: stepping, treadmill walking and cycle ergometers.

-The Chester Aerobic Tests Resource Manual contains the expansive details on the following tests:
+The Chester Aerobic Tests Resource Manual contains expansive details on the following tests:

 Chester Step Test (CST) (Sykes 1998) – The sub-maximal, multistage, aerobic capacity test, originally designed for use in workplace medico-fitness screening (it is currently one of the tests recommended by the UK Home Office for entry into the British Fire Service).
 Designed to be used with a variety of step heights (15, 20, 25 and 30cm), it is now used worldwide in a variety of occupational, community and clinical settings since it can accommodate a broad range of ages and abilities and shows no gender-bias.
 It is inexpensive, easy to standardise, highly portable and safely controlled.
 Many sports, leisure and health clubs use the Chester Step Test as an integral part of their health/fitness screening programmes.
 First published in 1998, this sixth edition is written for use by the full range of exercise and health professionals for whom a straightforward and reliable assessment of aerobic capacity is required.

-Chester Treadmill Tests (CTT) (Sykes 2007) CTT-Prediction is a sub-maximal, multistage fitness test for the prediction of aerobic capacity to add an extra dimension of available testing procedures for those with responsibility for assessing and measuring aerobic capacity in the work-place, in sport, or in community health and fitness.
+Chester Treadmill Tests (CTT) (Sykes 2007) CTT-Prediction is a sub-maximal, multistage fitness test for the prediction of aerobic capacity to add an extra dimension of available testing procedures for those with responsibility for assessing and measuring aerobic capacity in the workplace, in sport, or in community health and fitness.
 CTT-Prediction requires the subject to walk at a constant pace of 6.2km/hr for a maximum of 12 minutes.
-The gradient being increased by 3% every two minutes until the subject reaches 80%HRMax or an RPE of 14.
-CTT-Performance is an alternative protocol, currently recommended for firefighter fitness assessments in the UK Fire Service, and requires the individual to complete the full 12 minutes in order to achieve the recommended minimum fitness standard.
+The gradient is increased by 3% every two minutes until the subject reaches 80%HRMax or an RPE of 14.
+CTT-Performance is an alternative protocol currently recommended for firefighter fitness assessments in the UK Fire Service and requires the individual to complete the full 12 minutes to achieve the recommended minimum fitness standard.
 Both CTT tests are best suited to subjects who are confident and able to walk briskly on a treadmill without using the support rails.
 It is not suitable for older and less fit individuals.